Champagne Ruinart - Rosé

 Food and wine pairings

-Enjoy with oily fish, shellfish, cold cuts, or duck breast with endive and citrus salad...
+Enjoy it with fatty fish, shellfish, cold cuts, or duck breast in a salad of endives and citrus fruits...

 Bettane & Desseauve